piranna/piranna.github.io/projects.md

 permalink: /projects/
 ---

-Most important Open Source projects I've been worked on, both personal or in a professional basis for third-party organizations.
+Most important Open Source projects I've conceived, designed and developed from scratch, both personal or for third-party organizations in a professional basis.

 ## Personal projects